 The messages of the "Travel Aware" campaign are relevant to all UK travellers.
 But research shows that certain groups are particularly likely to experience problems on their travels, so it is important to ensure the travel-safe messages reach them.
 These groups are as follows:

 - Young travellers (package holiday makers aged 18-30, hen and stag do’s)

 - Older travellers (including over 55 package holiday makers and retirees abroad)

 - Gap Year Students

 - British Minority Ethnic Groups

-As part of "Travel Aware", the FCO has run a series of ‘mini campaigns’ targeting specific groups.
+As part of "Travel Aware", the FCDO has run a series of ‘mini campaigns’ targeting specific groups.
 These mini campaigns feature messaging which is tailored to each groups’ needs, and use media that they are more likely to see.